Knitting, Crochet and Crafts

 Conclusion:

 Overall, I think this book is an outstanding buy for anyone who wants to crochet baby projects.
 I’ve included Dressing Up Baby on our list of best crochet baby pattern books.
 It’s well worth its cover price.
-I think that any crochet enthusiast would easily get her (or his) money’s worth out of this book, although it will be of most value to intermediate-level crafters who are crocheting for baby girls.
-The book is also a good buy for beginning crocheters who want easy projects, and / or for crafters who are crocheting for babies of either gender.
+That said, it will be of most value to intermediate-level crafters who are crocheting for baby girls.
+The book is also a good buy for beginning crocheters who want easy projects.

 Where to Buy This Book: